 Stability is key for children and judges know this.
-The parent that offers the most stability to their child typically has the upper hand in child custody cases.
-Stability can come in the form of a consistent address, regular work schedule, ability to maintain a child’s extracurricular activities, emotional stability, and financial stability.
+The parent who offers the most stability for their child typically has the upper hand in child custody cases.
+Stability is evaluated by factors such as a consistent address, a regular work schedule, the ability to support a child’s extracurricular activities, emotional stability, and financial resources.

 The Child's Overall Best Interest

-Though parents typically decide what is in their child’s best interest, in the case of child custody decisions, a judge is left to decide.
+Though parents typically decide what is in their child’s best interest, in the case of child custody decisions, it is a judge who is left to decide.
 What is in a child’s best interest will vary on a case-by-case basis.

-In most cases, the judge takes into account all of the aforementioned factors as well as others when making final determinations.
-If both parents are vying for custody, it is recommended that you consult with a seasoned child custody lawyer so they can help to effectively present why living with you is in your child’s best interest.
+In most cases, the judge takes into account all of the aforementioned factors plus others when making final determinations.
+When both parents are vying for custody, it is recommended that you consult with a seasoned child custody lawyer so you have help to effectively present your reasons why living with you is in your child’s best interest.

-If you, your ex, and child all agree on child custody, it may be tempting to forego the legal process altogether and reach an agreement outside of court.
-While coming to an agreement before a child custody hearing can be beneficial, it is not in your best interest to skip going to court.
+If you, your ex, and the child all agree on custody, it may be tempting to forego the legal process altogether and reach an agreement outside of court.
+While agreeing to a child custody hearing is beneficial, it is not in your best interest to skip going to court.

-It can have a negative impact on you as well as your child.
+The absence of a court order can negatively impact you as well as your child.
 Child custody decisions made between parents without court approval are not legally enforceable.
-Furthermore, if there are disputes, one parent doesn’t hold up their end of the bargain, or confusion, you will not have the ability to challenge the other parent in court.
+Furthermore, if there are disputes later, for example, if one parent doesn’t hold up their end of the bargain, or there is confusion, you will not have the standing to challenge the other parent in court.

 Do I Need to Hire a Child Custody Lawyer?